 Are you a sophomore, junior, or senior and think it’s too late to join ROTC?

 Not the case at all…if you have at least 4 semesters of college remaining (including Graduate School) you can still join the program!
-You would need to attend the Leader’s Training course (LTC), which is a 4-week course conducted at Fort Knox, KY.
+You would need to attend the Cadet Initial Entry Training (CIET), which is a 4-week course conducted at Fort Knox, KY.
 You will learn the same skills and fundamentals of military science, leadership, values, and ethics taught in the Basic Course classes and you will be ready to begin the Advanced Course when you return to college.
 Contact us, if you would like more information.

 The Advanced Course

-involves taking one elective class per semester, and attending the Leaders Development and Assessment Course (LDAC between your junior and senior year of college.
+involves taking one elective class per semester, and attending the Cadet Leadership Course (CLC) between your junior and senior year of college.
 Entering the Advanced Course requires a commitment to serve as an officer in the U.S. Army after you graduate.
 In this course, you will learn advanced military tactics and gain experience in team organization, planning, and decision-making.
-LDAC is a four-week summer course conducted at Fort Lewis, Washington, which evaluates and trains all Army ROTC cadets.
+CLC is a four-week summer course conducted at Fort Knox, KY, which evaluates and trains all Army ROTC cadets.
 Advanced course students must have completed the basic course or equivalent and obtain permission from the Professor of Military Science.

-Upon graduation, cadets are commissioned as a Second Lieutenant (2LT) and will enter the Army, the Army Reserve, or the Army National Guard in one of the 16 basic Army branches (www.branchorientation.com).
-The new Second Lieutenants will then attend the Officer Basic course (OBC) to learn the specific skills required for their assigned branch.
-The length of OBC is branch specific, but is approximately 4-6 months long.
-After graduation from OBC, the new Second Lieutenants are off to their first duty assignment and the experience of a lifetime.
+Upon graduation, cadets are commissioned as a Second Lieutenant (2LT) and will enter the Army, the Army Reserve, or the Army National Guard in one of the 16 basic Army branches (http://www.goarmy.com/careers-and-jobs/officer-careers-and-specialties.html).
+The new Second Lieutenants will then attend the Basic Office Leadership course (BOLC) to learn the specific skills required for their assigned branch.
+The length of BOLC is branch specific, but is approximately 4-6 months long.
+After graduation from BOLC, the new Second Lieutenants are off to their first duty assignment and the experience of a lifetime.